 9. Meditate, even at level 1, makes a difference.
 The skill, while inactive during battle, is not removed in battle, popping into effect when you leave combat.
 Just cast it every 5 minutes, it takes care of itself!

 First, get your Meadowsun gear.
-It is decent, and comes with the story quest.
+It comes with the story quest and works great.

-There is a three lines of armor you can obtain: Main Quest, Auxiliary Quest, and Storebought
+There are three lines of armor you can obtain: Main Quest, Auxiliary Quest, and Storebought